vibeus/vibe-website/content/smartboard-55/_index.md

       figure: img/smartboard-55/carousel-1.png
       figure_mobile: img/smartboard-55/carousel-mobile-1.png
       features:
-        - body: "Capture your thoughts and express ideas naturally with smart drawing and dynamic editing."
+        - body: "Capture your thoughts and express ideas naturally with smart drawings."
         - body: "Seamlessly collaborate in real time on any device, from anywhere in the world."
       cta:
         title: i18n-content-55-_index-carousel-cta-title